matrix-org/matrix-spec-proposals/CONTRIBUTING.rst

    <http://matrix.to/#/#matrix-dev:matrix.org>`_ is a good place to reach the
    core team and others who may be interested in your proposal.

-3. Prototype the changes in servers and clients.
+3. Implement the changes in servers and clients.
 Refer to the CONTRIBUTING files of the relevant projects for details of how best to do this.

+   In general we will be unable to publish specification updates until the reference server implements them, and they have been proven by a working client implementation.

 4. Iterate steps 1-3 as necessary.